RosettaCommons/documentation/scripting_documentation/FeaturesExtracting.md

        rosetta_scripts.linuxgccrelease -output:nooutput -l structures.list -parser:protocol parser_script.xml

 This will generate an SQLite3 database file *scores.db3* containing the features defined in each of the specified FeatureReporters for each structure in *structures.list* .
-See the [features](https://svn.rosettacommons.org/trac/browser/trunk/mini/test/integration/tests/features) integration test for a working example.
+See the features integration test (rosetta/main/test/integration/tests/features) for a working example.

 Extracting Features In Parallel
 ===============================

 Currently the ReportToDB mover is not compatible with MPI runs.
 There is support however for partitioning a sample source into batches, generating features database for each batch and merging them together.
-See the [features\_parallel](https://svn.rosettacommons.org/trac/browser/trunk/mini/test/integration/tests/features_parallel) integration test for a working example.
+See the features\_parallel integration test (rosetta/main/test/integration/tests/features_parallel) for a working example.

 For example if there are 1000 structures split into 4 batches then the scripts for the run processing the first batch would contain: